ZhenyingZhu/StudyNotes/SystemDesign.md

 When need to update the schema:

-- Document database: start writing new data and let application deal with both old and new data
+- Document database: start writing new data and let application deal with both old and new data **[KEY]**
   - So if the data in a table could be different types, or structure is determined by external system, use schemaless DB is better
 - relational database: perform a migration.
   - most DBs can handle ALTER TABLE (to add a new field) quickly, but MySQL would copy the whole table so it is slow